JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_2.md

 \\[\ell (\theta ;  D | \theta) = \sum_m log p(x^{(m)} | \theta)\\]

 !!! note
-    The IDD assumption turns the log likelihood into a sum, making the derivative easy to compute.
+    The IID assumption turns the log likelihood into a sum, making the derivative easy to compute.

 ## Sufficient statistics